andyp223/andyp223.github.io/personal.md

 # Personal

-Outside of research, I enjoy most card and board games (such as poker).
-I have also recently been interested in Go.
+Outside of research, I like card and board games like poker and Go.